Rothschild House (Port Townsend, Washington): Travels

 After operating his latest store for a year, he decided to travel to "exotic" places for the next three years, visiting China, the East Indies, Australia, Tahiti, and the Society Islands.
 He returned to San Francisco to be a miner for six months, then opened a tobacco and cigar store in Sacramento.
 It was there that he married.
 He chose to raise his family in Port Townsend, where he settled with his wife Dorette (also from Bavaria).
 Over time, he came to be known as "The Baron"; a reference to the famous Rothschild banking family.

 Rothschild & Co.

 In 1858, shortly after settling in Port Townsend, he established a new "Kentucky Store" which, in addition to being a regular mercantile store, provisioned ships and did some salvage operations.
 By 1881, shipping had become his primary focus and the business became "Rothschild & Company".
+Rothschild was found dead with a gunshot wound in April 1886 on the beach near the Cliff House Saloon, and his death was determined to be suicide.

-His son Henry later took over the business and, in conjunction with his partner William J. Jones, expanded into stevedoring.
+His son Henry later took over the business and, in conjunction with his partner William J. Jones, expanded into stevedoring (or dockwork).
 That enterprise, now known as "Jones Stevedoring" is still in operation and is based at the Port of Seattle.